epics-containers/epics-containers.github.io/docs/how-to/copier_update.md

 Using copy will mean that you get asked the template questions again, but copier is smart enough to supply your previous answers as defaults (if your repo predates copier then you will need to answer all the questions for the first time).

 The difference from 'update' is that you will need to do the merge yourself.
-For example in a generic IOC you will want to restore your support module instantiations in the middle of the Dockerfile, whereas the top and bottom of the Dockerfile will should be updated by the template.
+For example in a generic IOC you will want to restore your support module instantiations in the middle of the Dockerfile, whereas the top and bottom of the Dockerfile should be updated by the template.
 Using vscode's SOURCE CONTROL pane is useful for this.
 The following image is an example of a Dockerfile merge:

 :::{figure} ../images/dockerfile_merge.png
 merging a Dockerfile after a copy copy